 Wednesday that week I flew off to Sweden, took my kids with me as we were going to surprise my grandfather on his 90 birthday.
-During the flight tingling intensified and I start feeling it in my feet’s as well and did not pay more attention to the symptoms.
+During the flight, tingling intensified and I start feeling it in my feet’s as well and did not pay more attention to the symptoms.
 Arriving in Stockholm, Sweden, I rented a car and drove to my dad’s house, the next day was the birthday party.
-I change and got ready to drive to were the party was being held, odd feeling came through my head, I start think what side off the road should I drive on, I got really confused and had to stop and wait for a car to pass, before I could carry on.
+I change and got ready to drive to where the party was being held, an odd feeling came through my head, I start thinking what side off the road should I drive on, I got really confused and had to stop and wait for a car to pass before I could carry on.

 Over the next few days my weakness got worst, the pain in my body increased, especially in my back.
 I asked one of my sister’s if she could find me chiropractic clinic, she found one and we went there I explained my pain in the back and asked for an adjustment.
-The chiropractor listen to me and said that the adjustment would not help, that there was something else going on, so I left and went back to my dad’s house.
-There I got weaker and weaker, eventually I asked my sister to take me to the hospital, I had not lived in Sweden for 20 years, and the health care system had changed.
-You had to go to a walk in clinic where they determine if you need to go to a hospital or not, so my sister got me to the walk in clinic, I saw a doctor who examined me, he asked me to do a squat and I tried, but was to weak and fell to the floor.
+The chiropractor listens to me and said that the adjustment would not help, that there was something else going on, so I left and went back to my dad’s house.
+There I got weaker and weaker, eventually, I asked my sister to take me to the hospital, I had not lived in Sweden for 20 years, and the health care system had changed.
+You had to go to a walk-in clinic where they determine if you need to go to a hospital or not, so my sister got me to the walk-in clinic, I saw a doctor who examined me, he asked me to do a squat and I tried, but was too weak and fell to the floor.